Conditional styles

 Example

-Style variables create dynamic styling based on state.
+CSS variables create dynamic styles based on state.
 Click the card to toggle its selected state, which dynamically changes the border, background, and text colors.

-Create style variables with dynamic values by binding them to formulas, attributes, or variables:
+Create CSS variables with dynamic values by binding them to formulas, attributes, or variables:

 1. 1

-Define a style variable in the Style variables section
+Define or override CSS variable in the CSS variables section

 2. 2